-Thanks to Su Snyder and the Ohio Ornithological Society for the description of this drive.
+Thanks to Su Snyder for the description of this drive.

 Funk Bottoms Wildlife Area is made up of nearly 2000 acres, starting in Wayne County and continuing west into Ashland County.
 Most of the property is a lowland and is easily flooded.

 Click on the hotspot names below to view the page about that hotspot.